Dealing with deferred maintenance

-Research conducted by capital planning firm Facility Health Inc. (FHI), Grand Rapids, Mich., and commissioned by the American Society for Health Care Engineering (ASHE), a professional membership group of the AHA, shows that the average percentage of deferred maintenance — including exterior and interior architecture, as well as life safety, HVAC, mechanical, electrical and plumbing systems — across U.S. health care facilities sits around 41%.
+Research conducted by capital planning firm Facility Health Inc. (FHI), Grand Rapids, Mich., and commissioned by the American Society for Health Care Engineering (ASHE), a professional membership group of the American Hospital Association (AHA), shows that the average percentage of deferred maintenance — including exterior and interior architecture, as well as life safety, HVAC, mechanical, electrical and plumbing systems — across U.S. health care facilities sits around 41%.
 The current total amount needed to address that deferred maintenance today is projected to be $243 billion across the nation.

 Mark Mochel, PMP, FCT, CSM, ACABE, co-founder and senior vice president at FHI, explains that although infrastructure currently in deferred maintenance status does not mean those assets are in imminent failure mode, it does mean that they have exceeded industry expected useful life based on age and/or condition, which does increase the probability of failure and risk to patients.